• Skip to primary navigation

 Home

-Mostly you'll find me geeking out about my favorite practical techniques and tools to make it easy for you to incorporate a little bit of home cooking and baking into your daily life.
+As a professionally trained pastry chef with ADHD, I’m passionate about sharing my favorite practical techniques and tools, alongside approachable recipes to make it easy for you to incorporate home cooking and baking into your daily life.

 rebecca wearing a black t-shirt and light blue apron rolling a piece of dough on a countertop